Kongsberg Gruppen: 1900–1945: Modernization

-Industrial locomotive (1945–1960)
+1945–1960: Industrial locomotive

 After the war, Kongsberg was designated as one of the major industrial builders in Norway.
 The company produced everyday necessities such as pots and pans, and contributed to the development of the defence and maritime industry.

 The weapons factory was no longer under military command, and in 1953, the Norwegian Parliament, adopted a large-scale modernization and expansion of the company.
 The aim was to build a national high-tech defence industry that met the needs of the Norwegian Armed Forces as well as those of NATO.

 The creation of the Forsvarets Forskningsinstitutt ("Defence Research Establishment") (FFI) at Kjeller in 1947 was part of the same strategy.

 This cooperation was from the 1950s and up till present given rise to a number of defence systems such as the Penguin missile, NASAMS 2 air defence system, HUGIN AUV and Naval Strike Missile.

 After an agreement with Volvo in 1957, the production of automobile parts also became a considerable business for KONGSBERG.
 At first the company produced drive shafts, and then other components for heavy trucks, buses, tractors and agricultural machinery.
 The division was later reorganized into the company Kongsberg Automotive.

-Innovative breakthrough (1960–1987)
+1960–1987: Innovative breakthrough

 Having had a national focus in the post-war period, KONGSBERG again directed its attention and expertise towards the international market.
 The years from 1960 to the end of the 80s were a time of innovation, development and rapid growth for Kongsberg.

 KONGSBERG's focus on the maritime industry began in the early 1970s and coincided with the discovery of oil in the North Sea.
 Companies that would later become part of Kongsberg Gruppen, such as Simrad and Norcontrol, however, had already provided sonar systems and equipment for fishing and merchant marine for decades.

 The 1970s also became the decade when KONGSBERG positioned itself towards the petroleum sector.
 Dynamic positioning (DP) and subsea installations were revolutionary technology, which gave KONGSBERG a technological edge.
 KONGSBERG was about to get a position as a global technology leader.